jduffield65/coppafish/docs/pipeline/find_spots.md

 # Find Spots
 The [*find spots* step of the pipeline](../code/pipeline/find_spots.md) loads in the filtered images for each tile, round, channel saved during the [extract step](extract.md) and detects spots on them.
-It is obtaining a point cloud from the images because in the stitch and register sections of the pipeline, it is quicker to use point clouds than the full images.
+We obtain a point cloud from the images because in the stitch and register sections of the pipeline, it is quicker to use point clouds than the full images.

 The [`find_spots`](../notebook_comments.md#find_spots) *NotebookPage* is added to the *Notebook* after this stage